dimasrepo/DTC-ML-Zoomcamp/README.md

 </p>

+## Part 2

-Part 2 is centered around deploying models using popular frameworks such as Flask, TensorFlow, and Kubernetes.
+Centered around deploying models using popular frameworks such as Flask, TensorFlow, and Kubernetes.

 - **Flask, Pipenv, and Docker**: Facilitates deploying machine learning models, allowing the transition from notebooks to production services and applications.
 - **AWS Lambda and TensorFlow Lite**: Focuses on serverless deep learning and how to operate efficiently within this framework.